 Lorenza Borrani’s inspiring programmes and inclusive approach in music making are recognized and appreciated by the world-renown orchestras.
 Alongside her orchestral activities, she is a committed chamber music partner in special projects with her close musical friends.

-In the 2024/25 season, Lorenza Borrani returns to Ostrobothnian Chamber Orchestra with Schubert’s G major quartet in Borrani’s own orchestration, Norwegian Chamber Orchestra with Ursina Braun’s Violin Concerto, Scottish Chamber Orchestra, Bilbao Symphony Orchestra joined by cellist Julia Hagen in a programme combining Mozart, Haydn and Shaw and to the orchestras where she is the Artistic Partner: Västerås Sinfonietta joining forces with Simon Crawford-Phillips in Mendelssohn’s Double Concerto for violin and piano, and Arctic Philharmonic Orchestra in two different periods in October and February including a week at the Arctic Chamber Music Festival in Svalbald.
+In the 2024/25 season, Lorenza Borrani returns to Ostrobothnian Chamber Orchestra with Schubert’s G major quartet in Borrani’s own orchestration, Norwegian Chamber Orchestra with Ursina Braun’s Violin Concerto, Scottish Chamber Orchestra, Bilbao Symphony Orchestra joined by cellist Julia Hagen in a programme combining Mozart, Haydn and Shaw and to the orchestras where she is the Artistic Partner: Västerås Sinfonietta joining forces with Simon Crawford-Phillips in Mendelssohn’s Double Violin and Piano Concerto, and Arctic Philharmonic Orchestra in two different periods in October and February including a week at the Arctic Chamber Music Festival in Svalbard.
 First appearances this season include Tapiola Sinfonietta and Wroclaw NFM Okiestry Leopoldinum.
 As a chamber musician, Lorenza is one of the founders of Spunicunifait which is dedicated to playing and recording Mozart’s string quintet works.

 Previous season’s highlights include her successful debut with Orchestre de Paris with Haydn’s Symphony Concertante and Symphony No.60 Le Distrait and Ligeti’s Kammerkonzert which she conducted.
 Lorenza Borrani’s long term chamber music partner and composer Ursina Braun has written a concerto for her which she premiered with Arctic Philharmonic in Norway and Musica Vitae in Sweden.